2,458 texts in Legends of the Jews (Ginzberg)

 The dedication of the Tabernacle in the desert is a great example.
 We read about the princes of each tribe bringing identical offerings (Numbers 7).
 But the Midrash (rabbinic inter...

 They each had their own strengths, their own roles to play.
 And some, like the tribe of Zebulun, were particularly fascinating.
-According to tradition, after Nahshon, the temporal ...
+The tradition says after Nahshon, the temporal king,...

 Take the story of the offerings brought by the tribes of Israel in the desert.
-Each tribe, a unique thread in the tapestry of the nation, brought their own special gifts to the Mis...
+Each tribe, a unique thread in the tradition of the nation, brought their own special gifts to the Mi...

 The sages certainly thought so.
 Let's consider Simeon, for instance.
 Just as Reuben stepped in to save Joseph's life, Simeon rose up to avenge his sister Dinah after the terrible e...